dante7777777/dante/README.md

-// Number of samples to take.
-Note that this must be a constant value and NOT an input because the size of
 // the circuit must be known at compile time. const samples = 8;
 // Number of blocks between each sample.